legacywebhub/investmentsite/README.md

 * Ajax functionalities to communicate to backend without page reload
 * Notification features and auto delete functionality
 * Beautiful admin dashboard using django-jazzmin
-* Error 404 and 500 pages implemented to handle error pages.
+* Error 404 and 500 pages implemented to handle error pages
-* Configured to use cloudinary cloud storage to serve media files.
+* Configured to use cloudinary cloud storage to serve media files
 * Password reset functionality